What's happening in Greece with its bid to legalise same-sex marriage?

 Gay couples in Greece have high hopes of seeing equal marriage legalised this year after prime minister Kyriakos Mitsotakis pledged to bring forward new legislation.

-But his pledge, made last year, has sparked a backlash, and an ongoing row over whether Greece will fully allow same-sex marriage.
+But Mitsotakis’ promise, made last year, has sparked backlash and an ongoing row over whether Greece will fully allow same-sex marriage.

 Greece has recognised cohabitation agreements for same-sex couples since 2015, offering some of the rights and benefits of marriage.
 Mitsotakis’ new legislation would extend full parental rights to gay couples, but still prohibit them seeking medically assisted reproduction through a surrogate, meaning they can only adopt or arrange surrogacy outside the country.